DannySanchez03/2ModChallenge/README.md

 ## Description

-For this 2nd Challenge I had to make my own portfolio using just html and css, my portfolio had to have a header with anchor tags connected to a navebar, display some of the work I've done and I was given full control of how to make it look, so I expressed myself with what I knew at the time.
+For this 2nd Challenge I had to make my own portfolio using just html and css, my portfolio had to have a header with anchor tags connected to a nav bar, display some of the work I've done and a link for my old resume.
+I was given full control of how to make it look, so I expressed myself with what I knew at the time.

 ## Installation